simonnilsson/ios-uploader/README.md

 * **OS**: Windows, macOS or Linux
 * **Node.js**: v10 or newer (bundled with standalone binaries)

-If you have Node.js and npm installed the simplest way is to just install the package globaly.
+If you have Node.js and npm installed the simplest way is to just install the package globally.
 The tool will automatically be added to your PATH as `ios-uploader`.

 ```sh
 npm install -g ios-uploader